greatscottgadgets/luna/docs/gateware/usb2_device.rst

 USB devices are created using two core components:

-* A ``USBDevice`` instance, which provides hardware that handles low-level USB communications, and which is designed to be applicable to all devices; and
+* A :class:`USBDevice` instance, which provides hardware that handles low-level USB communications, and which is designed to be applicable to all devices; and
 * One or more *endpoint interfaces*, which handle high-level USB communications -- and provide the logic the tailors the device to its intended application.